Extensive Home Recording Studio Equipment List

 Computer & Software

-Most home recording systems these days have a PC, Mac, or iPad as the primary recording device with a DAW (Digital Audio Workstation) as the main software for editing, processing, and mixing the audio.
+Most home recording systems these days have a PC, Mac, or iPad as the primary recording device.
+It’s used with a DAW (Digital Audio Workstation) as the main software for editing, processing, and mixing the audio.

-There are also many specialty DAWs suited to specific production styles such as EDM like FL Studio and Ableton Live which, as the name suggests, is also used in live performance.
+There are also many specialty DAWs suited to specific production styles such as EDM like FL Studio and Ableton Live.
+They are also used in live performances.

 Computer Noise